ALib C++ Library

 4. Conversion Of Ticks To DateTime Values

 So, why aren't there similar conversion methods to system dependent "date types" available with class Ticks that uses the internal monotonic timer?
-The answer is that values of type Ticks can not be converted without ambiguities: Their conversion can only be performed using the current system clock, which means that any changes of the clock setting changes the result of the conversion!
+The answer is that values of type Ticks cannot be converted without ambiguities: Their conversion can only be performed using the current system clock, which means that any changes of the clock setting changes the result of the conversion!
 This is not the case with values of type DateTime (which, as explained in the previous section, instead takes ambiguities between values of the type itself into account).

 At the point of creation of an object of type TickConverter, internally two "probe" values of both timers, Ticks and DateTime are created.
 Using these probe values, the conversion is performed.
 This means, that the conversion is "synchronized" with the system's clock setting at point in time of creation of the converter.
 In other words, changes of the system clock after the creation of the converter are not reflected.
-The converter can be updated to using the current system clock setting by invoking TickConverter::SyncClocks .
+The converter can be updated to using the current system clock setting by invoking TickConverter::SyncClocks.

 To provide an understanding for this whole issue, a sample may help: Module ALox provides tools to implement application logging.
 As it is important to have a steady monotonic relationship between each log entry in respect to the moment of their occurrence, the module stores a Ticks value with each entry.
 In many cases, end-users are in fact just interested in two pieces information concerning a log entry's creation time: